SPRING FOOTBALL SKIRMISH FOOTBALL

 An offensive option play from the 5 yard line can be a dropkick scoring 1 point if the ball sails through the post lines in the end zone or the offense can run the ball or complete a pass over the Try line for 2 points.
 Either way it's from the same spot.

-An offense can opt to wave the conversion in order to regain possession by kicking off from the Skirmish Line (45) and recovering the ball before it crosses the opponent's Boot line (30).
+An offense can opt to wave the conversion in order to regain possession by kicking off from the Centre 45 yard line and recovering the ball before it crosses the opponent's 30 yard line.
 The kicking team can actually run the ball into the end zone on this play for another 5 points.
 This is extremely unlikely and therefore will happen.

 • DOWN AND DISTANCE